 Ensuring accessibility of data in real-time 24/7 is, in itself, a problem.
 Most facilities deal with large amounts of data and, to improve the efficiency and availability of resources and applications, they often opt for a virtualized environment.
-All these considerations makes the task of taking regular backups with a sound disaster management and recovery system in place, while keeping data secure at the same time, very challenging.
+All these considerations make the task of taking regular backups with sound disaster management and recovery systems in place while keeping data secure at the same time, very challenging.
 When a system has to extend itself and integrate data from multiple locations, it becomes rather complex, and most organizations become overwhelmed by the magnitude of the task.

 The traditional method of locally managed tape drive backups is inadequate to meet the needs of this complex situation.
 So, what are businesses supposed to do?

 Here are a few points to consider when designing a backup and disaster recovery system for hyper-critical facilities with complex operations.

 Centralized Complete Solution

 The best approach is a fast and reliable solution that can be centrally managed and can support multiple platforms.
 Many organizations deploy multiple disparate backup systems.
 This is inefficient due to the long learning curve required, even without considering the high risk of these systems leaving gaps in coverage and causing the loss of key data.
 In fact, an integrated system is more cost-effective than multiple stand-alone systems and is capable of performing much more complex operations.